Which Cloud Data Warehouse Should I Migrate to: Redshift, BigQuery or Snowflake?

 AtScale’s Intelligent Data Virtualization is the only product on the market today that supports natively both SQL and MDX live query processing capitalizing on the reporting services invested in the enterprise, including Microsoft Excel.
 Data modelers can design virtual cubes using familiar workflows and intuitive drag-and-drop interactions in creating hierarchies, measures, sophisticated calculations and virtual data enrichment.

-Perhaps one of the most important critical uses of the intelligent data virtualization is that it isolates the business users from their enterprise digital modernization efforts.
+Perhaps one of the most important critical uses of intelligent data virtualization is that it isolates the business users from their enterprise digital modernization efforts.
 The data can be moved to a new data platform without compromising or disrupting the business and their ability to deliver critical insights.

 Move beyond data extracts, lengthy cube building processes, or complex data pipelines.
-Instead give your users a business friendly interface without turning them into data engineers while providing the proper governance, data lineage using a live connection to your data without any data movement.
+Instead give your users a business-friendly interface without turning them into data engineers while providing the proper governance, data lineage using a live connection to your data without any data movement.

 AtScale is able to greatly improve performance by building and maintaining intelligent aggregate tables using advanced machine-learning algorithms to optimize the query patterns and deliver the expected performance that users are expecting.
 These aggregation aware tables eliminate scripting, tedious query performance tuning and redundant summary tables while providing full visibility and control.